Implementation

 As a follow-up to Intelligent Paper, students get to build a computer out of candies that learns to play a simple game with six pawns (Hexapawn).
 At first, the “computer” is completely clueless — making random moves and sometimes missing an easy win — but as it learns from its mistakes, it gradually becomes unbeatable.

-This hands-on activity takes some work to set up, but it’s always a hit with students.
+This hands-on activity is a bit of work to set up, but it’s always a hit with students.
 While they play, it naturally sparks discussions about how learning happens.
 Where is intelligence?
 Is each candy — or each cup of candies — becoming more intelligent with each game?
-These questions can lead to even bigger debates, like: can a machine truly be intelligent?
+These questions can even lead to bigger debates, like: can a machine truly be intelligent?

 The activity comes from CS4FN: The Sweet Learning Computer, part of the CS4FN project started by Paul Curzon and Peter McOwan at Queen Mary University of London.